KumoCorp/kumomta/docs/tutorial/your_first_email.md

 # Your First Email

 Now that you have KumoMTA installed, you should test it from the command line of the installed host.
-This is easy if you installed the basic tools as described in the System Preparation section.
+This is easy if you installed the basic tools as described earlier.
 Note that the default SMTP listener is on port 2025, so we have use that in these examples.

 ## Telnet method for SMTP